udoyhasan/jQuery-copy-to-clipboard/README.md

-Copy and copy message functions
+Copy and copy message functions using jQuery